Maptime030/ElectoraleGeografie/README.md

 The stripped csv files can be found [here](/data).
 Now we have the election results in a nice CSV table.

+#### HELP what is the command line?!
+If you don't know how to run these command in your shell you can always just use Exel to edit the csv files manually!
+An easy task, just takes a bit more time.

 ## Municipality geometries

 To get the shapes from the muncipalities per year we can request those at gemeentegeschiedenis.nl.